awakwe/APStatisticsExam/README.md

 4. Contingency tables and expected cell counts
 5. Limitations and conditions for using chi-square tests

+a.
+Finding the Area to the Right of χ² = 1.41 under the Chi-Square Curve with 2 Degrees of Freedom using a TI-83 Calculator

+In this guide, we'll demonstrate how to find the area to the right of χ² = 1.41 under the chi-square curve with 2 degrees of freedom using a TI-83 calculator.

+ Step 1: Turn on the TI-83 calculator

+Turn on your TI-83 calculator by pressing the `ON` button located at the bottom left corner of the device.

+ Step 2: Access the chi-square distribution function

+To access the chi-square distribution function on the TI-83 calculator, follow these steps:

+1. Press the `2ND` button (located in the top left corner of the calculator).
+2. Press the `VARS` button (located above the `7` key) to access the distribution menu.
+3. Use the down arrow key to navigate to the `χ²cdf(` function (usually option 7).
+4. Press the `ENTER` button to select the function.

+ Step 3: Input the parameters

+After selecting the `χ²cdf(` function, you will see the following on the screen:

+`χ²cdf(`

+Now, input the parameters:

+1. Enter the lower bound: Since we want to find the area to the right of χ² = 1.41, our lower bound will be 1.41.
+Input `1.41,` after the opening parenthesis.
+2. Enter the upper bound: As we want to find the area to the right, we should input a large value as the upper bound.
+A common practice is to use 1E99 (1 * 10^99) as the upper bound.
+Input `1E99,` after the comma.
+3. Enter the degrees of freedom: As given, there are 2 degrees of freedom.
+Input `2` after the last comma.
+4. Close the parenthesis by inputting `)`.

+Your screen should now display:

+`χ²cdf(1.41,1E99,2)`

+ Step 4: Calculate the result

+Press the `ENTER` button to calculate the result.
+The calculator will display the area to the right of χ² = 1.41 under the chi-square curve with 2 degrees of freedom.

+For example:

+`0.49403`

+So, the area to the right of χ² = 1.41 under the chi-square curve with 2 degrees of freedom is approximately 0.494.

+b.
+Finding the Area to the Right of χ² = 19.62 under the Chi-Square Curve with 9 Degrees of Freedom using a TI-83 Calculator

+In this guide, we'll demonstrate how to find the area to the right of χ² = 19.62 under the chi-square curve with 9 degrees of freedom using a TI-83 calculator.

+ Step 1: Turn on the TI-83 calculator

+Turn on your TI-83 calculator by pressing the `ON` button located at the bottom left corner of the device.

+ Step 2: Access the chi-square distribution function

+To access the chi-square distribution function on the TI-83 calculator, follow these steps:

+1. Press the `2ND` button (located in the top left corner of the calculator).
+2. Press the `VARS` button (located above the `7` key) to access the distribution menu.
+3. Use the down arrow key to navigate to the `χ²cdf(` function (usually option 7).
+4. Press the `ENTER` button to select the function.

+ Step 3: Input the parameters

+After selecting the `χ²cdf(` function, you will see the following on the screen:

+`χ²cdf(`

+Now, input the parameters:

+1. Enter the lower bound: Since we want to find the area to the right of χ² = 19.62, our lower bound will be 19.62.
+Input `19.62,` after the opening parenthesis.
+2. Enter the upper bound: As we want to find the area to the right, we should input a large value as the upper bound.
+A common practice is to use 1E99 (1 * 10^99) as the upper bound.
+Input `1E99,` after the comma.
+3. Enter the degrees of freedom: As given, there are 9 degrees of freedom.
+Input `9` after the last comma.
+4. Close the parenthesis by inputting `)`.

+Your screen should now display:

+`χ²cdf(19.62,1E99,9)`

+ Step 4: Calculate the result

+Press the `ENTER` button to calculate the result.
+The calculator will display the area to the right of χ² = 19.62 under the chi-square curve with 9 degrees of freedom.

+For example:

+`0.01973`

+So, the area to the right of χ² = 19.62 under the chi-square curve with 9 degrees of freedom is approximately 0.01973.

 Chi-Square Goodness of Fit Test for Marital Status Distribution
 ===============================================================